Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Modular Building Inspections

 One of the biggest misconceptions about modular structures is that they don’t have to undergo inspections, but this isn’t the case.
-In fact, modular buildings are subject to more rigorous inspections than traditionally-built structures because they must withstand transportation to the jobsite.
+Modular buildings are subject to the same building codes as traditional construction projects.

 Modular structures undergo comprehensive inspections at each stage of the design and build processes.
 We’ll take a closer look at each of these below.